jzarca01/artisan-sandboxsmart/README.md

 ## Disclaimer

-This software is provided as-is.
-Please ensure you understand the implications of controlling heating equipment remotely before using this controller.
+This program is provided as-is.
+Please ensure you understand the implications of controlling heating equipment remotely before using this controller. **I will not be held responsible for direct, indirect, incidental, or consequential damages arising from the use or inability to use this program.**

+By using this program, you expressly acknowledge and accept that its use is entirely at your own risk.
+You assume full responsibility for any damage, data loss, malfunctions, service interruptions, or any other harm that may result from using this software, including but not limited to: fire damage, electrical damage, injuries, burnt coffee, file corruption, loss of productivity, hardware or software damage, or financial consequences, loss of warranty, loss of access to Sandbox Smart account and/or subscription.
+The author of this program disclaims all liability whatsoever and cannot under any circumstances be held responsible for direct, indirect, incidental, or consequential damages arising from the use or inability to use this program.
+This disclaimer applies even if the author has been advised of the possibility of such damages.
+If you do not accept these terms, immediately cease using this program.